 The standard photocell housing is supplied with a 20' pigtail of 16 AWG TYPE TFFN wire.
-On occasion in mounting of the photocell an additional amount of wire may be required.
-Refer to drawing 100239 for proper assistance on determining gauge of wire for your specific needs.
+On occasion, in mounting of the photocell, an additional amount of wire may be required.
+Refer to Drawing 100239 for proper assistance on determining gauge of wire for your specific needs.

-2.3 PHOTOCELL WIRING (Refer to Drawings HDO-269 and H40-269)
+2.3 PHOTOCELL WIRING (Refer to Drawings HDO-269 and H40-279)

-If the control cabinet is mounted inside an equipment building, the photocell should be mounted vertically on $\frac{1}{2}$ " conduit outside the building above the eaves facing north.
+If the control cabinet is mounted inside an equipment building, the photocell should be mounted vertically on 1⁄2" conduit outside the building above the eaves facing north.
 Wiring from the photocell housing socket to the control cabinet should consist of one (1) each; red, black, and white wires.
 The white wire is connected to the socket terminal marked "COM," the black wire is connected to the socket terminal marked "B," and the red wire is connected to the socket terminal marked "R." These socket connections are made by using .25" quick connect terminals which must be crimped to the wires.
-The photocell should be positioned so that it does not "see" ambient light which would prevent it from switching to the nightmode.
+The photocell should be positioned so that it does not "see" ambient light, which would prevent it from switching to the nightmode.

 If the control cabinet is mounted outside an equipment building, the photocell should be mounted vertically on 1⁄2" conduit so the photocell is above the control cabinet.
-Care must be taken to assure that the photocell does not "see" any ambient light that would prevent it from switching into the night mode.
+Care must be taken to assure that the photocell does not "see" any ambient light that would prevent it from switching into the nightmode.
 The photocell housing socket wiring is the same as above.

-- 2.3.1 Connect the BLACK wire from the photocell to TB1-8. - 2.3.2 Connect the RED wire from the photocell to TB1-9. - 2.3.3 Connect the WHITE wire from the photocell to TB1-10. - 2.3.4 Install the photocell into the receptacle and twist to the right while depressing to lock into place.

-2.4 POWER WIRING (Refer to Drawing H40-269)
+- 2.3.1 Connect the BLACK wire from the photocell to terminal block TB2-5. - 2.3.2 Connect the RED wire from the photocell to terminal block TB2-6. - 2.3.3 Connect the WHITE wire from the photocell to terminal block TB2-7. - 2.3.4 Install the photocell into the receptacle and twist to the right while depressing to lock into place. - 2.4 POWER WIRING (Refer to Drawing H40-279)